amplience/dc-integration-stylitics/docs/automation.md

 This automation comes with a dropdown and selector for some demo accounts from Stylitics for quick prototyping that lets you test a technical implementation and rendering in your application.

-If you are a Stylitics customer, will have different account(s) that you are using.
+If you are a Stylitics customer, you'll want your own set of accounts to be choices on the content form.

 If you have already automated in you can either re-automate with changes, or simply change in the Amplience Dynamic Content UI.